By Ty Filley

 Photo By Hillary Ehlen

 There are very few things in life that dictate how we humans go about our days as much as snow.
 The stress-inducing powder forces many habitual alarm snoozers to forego their morning ritual and swap their soft blanket for a snow blower.
+It can make it even worse if their heating hasn’t kicked in yet or they have run out of heating oil, so it is no wonder that they’ll go onto websites like PayLessForOil.com as well as others, to save money to heat their home as much as possible, helping those snowy mornings a little bit easier.
 Snow also has the ability to bring complete strangers together in a common goal.
 If you ever lose faith in the existence of “North Dakota Nice™” all you have to do to believe again is get your car stuck in a snowdrift.

 Within minutes, a seemingly endless stream of assistants will offer their car pushing expertise, whether you want it or not.
 But most of all, snow has the power to test our mettle as a community.
 We brave the cold, blizzards can’t stop us and Fargo’s residents can walk on ice with the grace of winter Olympians.

 A shining example of this winter-proof determination is The City’s snow plow operators.
 They exist as commuters’ and residents’ 24-hour safety blanket.

 The crews work round the clock after snow falls to clear roads for other drivers.
 They scrape the fresh powder from all 2,100 lane miles in Fargo.
 If you are not familiar with the term lane miles, the term is used to measure the total length and lane count of a given highway or road.